 All that being said, we thought it would be helpful, both to victims and accused perpetrators, to present the data compiled by the Tennessee Bureau of Investigation on the incidence of domestic violence in Tennessee during 2017, the latest year for which full data is available.

 Unfortunately, 77,846 alleged domestic violence incidents occurred in Tennessee during 2017.
-It is important to note, however, that a full 59% of these incidents ultimately became cleared, the vast majority of them because the alleged victim refused to cooperate in any type of follow-up investigation and refused to pursue prosecution of the alleged offender.
+It is important to note, however, that a full 59% of these incidents ultimately became clear, the vast majority of them because the alleged victim refused to cooperate in any type of follow-up investigation and refused to pursue prosecution of the alleged offender.

 Domestic violence is a crime often perceived of as one against women.
 The TBI data bears this out.
 Of the 77,846 reported domestic violence incidents reported in 2017, women victims accounted for a full 71.5% of them.
 In other words, if you are a Tennessee woman, your chances of becoming a domestic violence victim are three times that of a male.